osaxma/dart_types/README.md

-  -p, --path      Specify the path of the file where the type(s) are (must provide this or `string`) -s, --string    Provide a string containing the type(s) (must provide this or `path`) -t, --type      Specify the type to be selected from the given <string> or <path> (can be used multiple times) -f, --filter    Filter out types from the type lattice (can be used multiple times) -l, --list      list all the types from the given <string> or <path>
+  -p, --path      Specify the path of the file where the type(s) are (must provide this or `string`) -s, --string    Provide a string containing the type(s) (must provide this or `path`) -t, --type      Specify the type to be selected from the given <string> or <path> (can be used multiple times) -f, --filter    Filter out types from the type graph (can be used multiple times) -l, --list      list all the types from the given <string> or <path>
   -h, --help      prints this usage information
 ```